Effective Psychotherapists

 Rawpixel

-The importance of cultural competence
+The importance of cultural competence and interpersonal skills in counseling

 An important aspect to consider when looking for a therapist who is right for you is making sure that they are sensitive to cultural differences.
 Attitudes about mental health, family, religion, and social behavior can vary depending on cultural background.
-Therapy may be the most effective when the therapist is able to approach treatment in a way that respects the culture and values of the patient.
+Therapy may be most effective when the therapist is able to approach treatment in a way that respects the culture and values of the patient.

 A culturally competent therapist will be respectful, informed, and understanding of cultural differences.
-Therapists and other health care providers should never make offensive remarks about things such as your race, gender, sexual orientation, or culture.
+Therapists and other healthcare providers should never make offensive remarks about things such as your race, gender, sexual orientation, or culture.

 Some patients may prefer to work with a therapist who shares the same cultural background as them.
-It can be beneficial to enquire about a potential therapist’s cultural competence before deciding to move forward with their services.
+It can be beneficial to inquire about a potential therapist’s cultural competence before deciding to move forward with their services.
 Setting boundaries and standards for cultural sensitivity at the beginning of the therapeutic process can help set you up for success.

 Protecting LGBTQIA+ youth from conversion therapy